JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-upgrade-app.md

         }
     }
     ```
-4. In the `gradle.properties` file at the root of your project change the option `org.gradle.configuration-cache` to `false`,
-as SKIE does not support this feature yet.

-5. Re-run the **iosApp** configuration from Android Studio to make sure your app's logic is synced:
+4. Re-run the **iosApp** configuration from Android Studio to make sure your app's logic is synced:

    ![Final results](multiplatform-mobile-upgrade-ios.png){width=300}

-> You can find the final state of the project in our [GitHub repository](https://github.com/kotlin-hands-on/get-started-with-kmp/tree/main/step5_skie).
+> You can find the final state of the project in our [GitHub repository](https://github.com/kotlin-hands-on/get-started-with-kmp/tree/main/step5skie).
 >
 {type="tip"}